Bandar bin Sultan Al Saud: Reagan era

 During the Reagan Era, he secured the purchase of AWACs surveillance aircraft despite opposition from the American Israel Public Affairs Committee.
 The $5.5 billion deal was the beginning of a $200 billion deal for the purchase of American weapons for Saudi Arabia, which included a slush fund that the CIA could direct for its off-the-budget projects.
 For example, at CIA request, Prince Bandar deposited $10 million in a Vatican bank used to meddle in Italian elections by undermining the Italian Communist Party.
-The Al-Yamamah arms deal between Britain and Saudi Arabia included diverting hundreds of millions of British pounds stretching over more than a decade to Prince Bandar through a Saudi Arabian government bank account at Riggs Bank, but some of the money was used to fund secret CIA projects off-the-budget.
-According Robert Lacey these payments to Prince Bandar amounted to more than a billion British pounds.
-After the United States rejected an arms order, he arranged the delivery of intermediate-range nuclear-warhead-capable missiles from China.
+The Al-Yamamah arms deal between Britain and Saudi Arabia included diverting hundreds of millions of pounds stretching over more than a decade to Prince Bandar through a Saudi Arabian government bank account at Riggs Bank, but some of the money was used to fund secret CIA projects off-the-budget.
+According Robert Lacey these payments to Prince Bandar amounted to more than a billion pounds.
+After the U.S. rejected an arms order, he arranged the delivery of intermediate-range nuclear-warhead-capable missiles from China.
 This angered the Central Intelligence Agency and the United States Department of State.
 Pursuant to an understanding with the CIA, Prince Bandar provided $32 million to the U.S.-backed terrorist militants, the Contras, through a Bank of Credit and Commerce International (BCCI) account, as part of what later became known as the Iran-Contra scandal.
 Nancy Reagan used him to relay messages to the Cabinet.

 Clinton era

-Clinton, as governor of Arkansas, had asked him to help pay for the Middle East Studies Center at the University of Arkansas.
+Bill Clinton, as governor of Arkansas, had asked him to help pay for the Middle East Studies Center at the University of Arkansas.
 In the 1990s, he persuaded Libyan president Muammar Gaddafi to turn in two suspects allegedly involved in the 1988 bombing of Pan Am Flight 103.
 He privately described Gaddafi as "a Jerry Lewis trying to be a Churchill".

-In the first autumn of Clinton's presidency, September 1993, Prince Bandar was appointed Dean of the Diplomatic Corps, and he continued the role until the second term of George W. Bush's presidency.
+During Clinton's presidency, in September 1993, Prince Bandar was appointed Dean of the Diplomatic Corps, and he continued the role until the second term of George W. Bush's presidency.